VerdommeMan/Spcall/README.md

 When the timeout error is generated, it will cascade the error into any related thread.
 In other words, the timeout error indirectly propagates.
 This is due to to fact when the error is generated, the budget has been consumed but it does not reset the budget after it has been catched.
-Thus any code that tries to call, even code that attemps to yield, will raise that error too.
+Thus any code that tries to call, even code that attempts to yield, will raise that error too.
 But I found out, that it won't cascade the error into threads that are suspended.
 So what this module essestially does, is wrap the original thread in a suspended thread.
 So this module makes sure the timeout error will behave like any other error.